 We have conducted primary market research into the potential for reimbursement coverage of AspyreRx by representative payer groups and, with FDA authorization, have conducted post authorization meetings with several payers.
 As a result of the market research and payer meetings to date, we believe widespread reimbursement coverage can be established.
 These findings have been further supported by independent research studies, such as the one conducted by Xcenda and presented at the AMCP Nexus meeting in October 2022.
 To ensure eligible patients have affordable access to AspyreRx regardless of insurance coverage while payer coverage is ramping up, we are offering a cash-pay program for a limited time.
-We expect to announce our first coverage decisions in Q4 2023 and further expand coverage through 2024.
+We announced a Rebate Agreement with one of the largest PBMs in the U.S. in February 2024 and expect to further expand coverage through 2024.
+We continue to engage with national and regional health plans, as well as PBMs and GPOs, to communicate the value of AspyreRx for patients with T2D and to secure broad coverage.